OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 shutdown –f –r –t 0
 ```

-Once the system has reboot, start the `WlanSvc` service:
+Once the system has reboot, start the `WlanSvc` service.
+Using PowerShell, you
+may run the following.

 ```ps
 Start-Service WlanSvc –PassThru